kohanlee1995/MHCfovea/README.md

 | APHPSSWETL | B*07:02 | 0.989 |

 #### interpretation figure
-In highlighted residues figures, the value of amino acids above 0 means the allele has those positive residues.
-In contrast, the value below 0 means the allele has  those negative residues which do not support the interpretation.
+The highlighted allele signature is used to highlight the similarity of the specific allele and the corresponding sub-motif cluster.

 <p align="center"><img src="example/output/interpretation/B0702.png" alt="" width="600"></p>